 A classic Jewish Athens private tour that includes all the not-to-be-missed sites and attractions.

-Highlights of the One day Jewish Tour with the famous memorials of Athens
+Highlights of the Astounding 8-h Jewish private tour & the memorials of Athens

 - The Jewish museum